Hello! My name is Sarah and I write books for young people.

 I've won and been shortlisted for various writing prizes, such as the Mslexia Children's Novel Competition and the Bath Novel Award.
-I also won a couple of writing awards courtesy of Loughborough University when I was a student there.

 Q & A

-Do you collect books, like Ele?
+Do you collect books, like your character Ele?

 Actually I do!
 In that I can never throw away a book that I've read and enjoyed (so my house is overflowing with them), and I collect old editions of my favourite book, 'Peter Pan & Wendy'.
 My prize edition is a 1907, Arthur Rackham illustrated 'Peter Pan in Kensington Gardens'.
 It is beautiful.